-The Company seeks to implement and maintain sound compensation governance practices to ensure adherence to our pay-for-performance philosophy while appropriately managing risk and aligning our executive compensation program with the financial interests of the Company's shareholders.
+The Company seeks to implement and maintain sound compensation governance practices to ensure adherence to our payfor-performance philosophy while appropriately managing risk and aligning our executive compensation program with the financial interests of the Company's shareholders.
 Highlights of our practices include:

-- Double-Trigger Change in Control Severance Benefits.
-Our executives will only be eligible to receive severance benefits if they experience an involuntary termination of employment within the two-year period following a change in control. - Cap on Annual Incentive Compensation.
+- Cap on Annual Incentive Compensation.
 The aggregate maximum annual incentive award that can be earned by each of our named executive officers is capped at 200% of their target. - No Executive Retirement Programs.
 We do not maintain enhanced retirement arrangements for our executive officers.
-Executive officers are eligible to participate in our 401(k) plan in the same manner as all employees. - No tax gross-ups.
+Executive officers are eligible to participate in our 401(k) plan in the same manner as all other employees. - No tax gross-ups.
 As discussed below under the heading "Employment Agreements and Change in Control Benefits," we do not provide our executive officers with tax gross-ups for "excess parachute payments" upon a change in control.